JAlcocerT/JAlcocerT/content/blog/dev-web-sessionrecording.md

 > >  But there are some alternatives

-This is a client that reveals that it **actually wants**:
+This is a client that reveals that it **actually wants**: *and with these tools, you will know this!*

 ![Cat product Meme](/blog_img/memes/features-vs-needs.png)

 We all need help, but how much help do we need?
+And to do...what?

 ![Cal x Stripe](/blog_img/email/cal-email-stripe.png)